 How to Write Exhibition Drill: The “Boxes of Three” Method

-How to Write Exhibition Drill (XD): The “Boxes of Three” Method When beginning any task it is always best to go from simple to difficult, even when writing drill.
+When beginning any task it is always best to go from simple to difficult, even when writing drill.
 “But, my team already knows ‘difficult moves!”
 I hear you exclaim.
-No problem, you can still use these moves because they easily fit into a parade routine (long road that …
+No problem, you can still use these moves because they easily fit into a parade routine (long road that may not be very wide) and also an XD routine since …

 The Seven Parts of an Exhibition Drill Routine